uva-cs3240-s22/group-project-a-08/README.md

 1. [Production](https://uva-cs3240s22a08-word-of-mouth.herokuapp.com/)
 	- This is where all final changes are to be demonstrated
 	- Builds from the main branch
+	- Builds are automatic and will occur after sucessfully completing Github CI workflows
 1. [Testing](https://uva-cs3240s22-womt.herokuapp.com/)
 	- All new features will be tested here before making their way to production
 	- Builds from the testing branch
+	- Builds are automic and occur after all GitHub CI workflows are completed